-The Kennel Club believes that dog breeding should be regulated and that more breeders should be brought into the licensing scheme to uphold the health and welfare of dams and their puppies.
+The Kennel Club believes that dog breeding should be regulated and that more breeders should be brought into the licencing scheme to uphold the health and welfare of dams and their puppies.
 We believe, however, that any measures imposed on breeders must be proportionate, easily and fairly enforced, and based on an element of self-regulation appropriate for breeders who are members of UKAS-accredited breeding schemes.

 We have consistently engaged with policymakers to advocate for better enforcement of breeding regulations and for measures which more easily enable puppy buyers to identify responsible breeders.

 It is our belief that collaboration is the key to improving enforcement and maintaining high standards of breeding.
-See our Collaboration is Key breeding reports below to find out more about breeding regulations in England, Scotland, and Wales:
+See our Collaboration is Key breeding reports below to find out more about breeding regulations in England, Scotland, and Wales.

 The Kennel Club's Collaboration is Key report